Alsuwaidi & Company Celebrates Mother’s Day with Vida Grace Serrano, Mother & Legal Associate.

 This Mother’s Day, Alsuwaidi & Company pays tribute to the working mother who dedicates her life to raising generations while managing to fulfill her mission as an active member of society through a career path she chooses and succeeds in with her legendary perseverance.

-We interviewed Vida Grace Serrano to tell us more about the challenges she faces as a working mother from her position as Legal Associate at Alsuwaidi & Company.
+We interviewed Vida Grace Serrano to tell us more about the challenges she faces as a working mother from her position as Legal Associate in Dubai at Alsuwaidi & Company.

 Vida, tell us a bit about yourself.
 When did you first join Al Suwaidi & Company & how did your career path evolve?